 Yes, you can paint a floor!
 Whether you want to cover an existing floor, or start over on brand new sub floor, its easy to customize your flooring without the custom price.
 Here are the basics, then our picks for some great DIY painted floor projects with tutorials and instructions.
-Our featured project, above, is a DIY painted floor by One Kings Lane.
+Our featured project, below, is a DIY painted floor by One Kings Lane.

 How to Paint a Floor

 Prep – The floor in question must be properly prepped in order for the finish to last.
 That usually involves sanding and priming the floor.
 Non porous surfaces such as tile or laminate require a specialty primer to seal the surface, such as BIN or KILZ.

 Paint – You can use tape, stencils, stamps or even freehand your chosen pattern or design.
 Any house paint will do, porch paint is a great choice as well.

 Seal – This is as important as prepping, if not more so.
 You MUST seal your painted floor well in order for it to stand up to traffic.
 I prefer water based polyurethane because it dries quickly.
 I recommend 4-6 coats.
 Add a coat periodically when the finish wears thin as maintenance.